tvquizphd/public-quiz/README.md

 Run `bash develop.bash` twice or more, following instructions.

 ### On 1st run, it registers your master password
-  - It uses the OAuth App in this repostory's description.
+  - You create and authorize a GitHub App to use GitHub's API.
-  - It writes an OAuth Token to `.env` and a new login link.
+  - It writes authentication codes to `.env` and a new login link.

 ### Afterwards, it allows revisiting your login link
   - If you want to make a new login link, press `n` after running.